 Know Your Client

 In addition to using a contract, you should also research and learn about the client you are doing work for.
 What have they done before?
 Get samples of their current printed material, visit their website and visit their office.
-What are there company values?
+What are their company values?
 What does their company currently communicate to you?
 How do they want that changed or reinforced?
 These are all important questions to answer in order to better understand your client.

 Know Their Audience